 June 28, 2007 – Technical Interchange/training day at Ternion Corporation’s headquarters

-On the first ...View Page
+On the first two days of the event, users presented on their ...View Page

 April 13, 2007 – Air Force Air Armament Center (AAC/XR) purchased additional licenses to various FLAMES applications and options to create a collaborative environment for distributive simulations.
 AAC/XR also plans to develop a repository of custom models for use in FLAMES-based simulations.View Page